PremkumarSaravanan002/Crime_Prediction-with-Hybrid-Neural-Network-Models/README.md

 **Results:**

 We evaluated the performance of our models using several metrics, including Mean Absolute Error (MAE), Mean Squared Error (MSE), R-squared Score.
-Our experiments showed that the Artificial Neural Networks (ANN) model achieved the highest accuracy, with an accuracy of *83%*.
+Our experiments showed that the Hybrid model achieved the highest performance, with an R-squared score of *0.71*.

 **Usage:**